MarcoPrieto2910/RuntimeCalculator/README.md

 The main application.

-It connects to the OMAX endpoint, processes machine events, calculates runtime, and writes the results to CSV.
+It connects to the OMAX endpoint, processes machine events, calculates runtime, and writes the results to local and shared CSV storage.

 The application is hosted using the .NET Generic Host and runs its collection logic through `RuntimeCollectorWorker`, which derives from `BackgroundService`.

+During startup, the application:

+1. Loads `appsettings.json`.
+2. Deserializes the configuration.
+3. Validates the configuration.
+4. Creates the application logger.
+5. Creates the runtime writers.
+6. Creates the runtime tracker.
+7. Starts the time-boundary monitor.
-During startup, the application loads and validates its configuration before attempting to connect to the OMAX endpoint.
+8. Connects to the OMAX endpoint.

 When installed as a Windows Service, the collector runs in the background without requiring a user to manually launch the application.